Tenderize/docs/guides/farm.md

 ![farm](https://i.imgur.com/TKeY2MB.png)

-Once you start to receive rewards, you can farm them and earn automatically compounding TenderToken rewards which you can withdraw by clicking the “Harvest” button.
+Once you start to receive rewards, you can farm them and earn automatically compounding TenderToken rewards, which you can withdraw by clicking the “Harvest” button.

 ![harvest](https://i.imgur.com/zZQLUT5.png)